 On the other hand, evidence shows that comprehensive sexuality education programs that provide information about abstinence and contraception can help delay the start of sexual activity in teenagers and increase condom use among sexually active teens.
-Yet there is currently no federal program dedicated to supporting comprehensive sexuality education.
+There is currently no federal program dedicated to supporting comprehensive sexuality education.

-- A recent review of program evaluations in 11 states (AZ, CA FL, IA, MD, MN, MO, NE, OR, PA, WA) indicates that after participating in abstinence-only programs, teens are less willing to use contraception, including condoms.
+- A recent review of program reproductive health rights in 11 states (AZ, CA FL, IA, MD, MN, MO, NE, OR, PA, WA) indicates that after participating in abstinence-only programs, teens are less willing to use contraception, including condoms.
 And in only one state, did any program demonstrate any success in delaying the initiation of sex.

 D. Hauser, Five Years of Abstinence-Only-Until-Marriage Education: Assessing the Impact, Advocates for Youth, September 2004.

 - Many abstinence programs include “Virginity Pledges,” whereby teens sign cards promising to remain virgins until they are married.
 While data suggests that under limited circumstances, teens who sign a pledge may delay sexual intercourse, 88 percent still have sex before marriage.
 Recent research also shows that pledgers’ rate of STDs does not differ from the rate of nonpledgers because pledgers are less likely to use condoms at first intercourse or to be tested for STDs.